At Seattle’s brand-new Southpaw pizzeria, is the $6 slice worth it?

 The pizza: Southpaw’s name “is a nod to doing things a little differently… somewhere between Neapolitan and New York style.”
 The crust achieves a few nicely blackened blisters without any sogginess, and it seemed as if a little sprinkle of salt had been smartly applied to the edges for extra savor.
 It’s made with a custom blend of wheat milled by fifth-generation Smalls Family Farms in Walla Walla.

 Red sauce has Bianco DiNapoli organic tomatoes, and other ingredients are taken equally seriously.
 “We’re not just backing up the pizza supply truck to unload standard mozzarella,” Sundstrom says, and the Left Hook pie is a delicious example of the quatro formaggi form, with Kurtwood Farm’s coveted Flora’s Cheese, buttery straciatella, whole-milk mozzarella, and Grana Padano.
-Other toppings include wild mushrooms, lardo, organic egg, and black kale.
+Other toppings include wild mushrooms, lardo, organic egg and black kale.
 Starting to see where that $6 price tag comes from?
 (Service is also included.)

-The “pizza bones”: Listed as just “STRACIATELLA,” this is Southpaw’s sleeper: two huge, puffy, chewy-but-tender breadsticks with extra-large portions of both the salty-spreadable cheese and an herby, marvelous pesto-hummus, plus mixed olives.
+The “pizza bones”: Listed as just “Straciatella,” this is Southpaw’s sleeper: two huge, puffy, chewy-but-tender breadsticks with extra-large portions of both the salty-spreadable cheese and an herby, marvelous pesto-hummus, plus mixed olives.

 The salads, sides, and sweets: Local greens come with (too few) candy-striped beets, mint, and a smoked pine-nut tahini dressing; a seasonal sugar-pie pumpkin salad has pecans, dates, and blue cheese for added interest.
 There’s also burrata, chile butter/ndjua roasted potatoes, and more.
-For dessert, zeppole with blackberry jam and housemade soft-serve both sound great.
+For dessert, zeppole with blackberry jam and house-made soft-serve both sound great.

 The upshot: While what’s best is always subjective, serious pizza lovers will want to give Southpaw a try — and serious food lovers will too.